0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201239/README.md

 ### Room 2.0.1

  - This room is responsible for housing the Building's IC and the floor's HC.
- - The Building's **IC** requires a Fiber Patch Panel, since it is fiber connected to both HC's (Ground and First Floor).
-Although the number of unused outlets is big, it allows for future expansibility.
+ - The Building's **IC** requires a Fiber Patch Panel, since it is fiber connected to both HC's (Ground and First Floor) through 8 Fiber Optic Cables each, which leads to a total of 16 occupied ports.
+ - Although the number of unused outlets is big, it allows for future expansibility.
 This Fiber Patch Panel is 1U sized.
  - The **HC** connects to a total of 26 Outlets, which requires a 48 Ports Copper Patch Panel, 2U sized.
-Since the CP's are also fiber connected, it is required for the HC to have a 1U sized fiber patch panel.
+Since the CP is also fiber connected (through 8 fiber optic cables), it is required for the HC to have a 1U sized fiber patch panel.
  - The total required space sits at 6U, however, a 50% increase in terms of capacity to futureproof the enclosure leads to a 9U sized enclosure.

 ### Room 2.0.2